ee-jackson/spatial-premature-fruit-drop/code/exploration/10_using-capsules.md

 because it’s animal dispersed and it’s seeds cannot be estimated from capsules.

-How many other species have a part 7?
+How many other species have a `part 7`?

 ``` r
 abs_dat_comb %>%